Updated: August 6, 2024

 In SAPUI5, industry-specific colors are called indication colors.

-Nearly all input controls support semantic colors, while industry-specific colors are only supported by a few UI elements.
+Nearly all input controls support semantic colors for value states, while industry-specific colors are only supported by a few UI elements.

 For information about the color values for other themes, see Belize Colors and Quartz Light Colors.